Photos of beautiful and unusual guitars that I have owned or worked on.

 Cutaway Models introduced

-Large-bodied example below, retains glitter on headstock, but thin stripes simplified
+Large-bodied example below, glitter on headstock, but thin stripes simplified

 pickguard shapes inconsistant: